 5.F.
 Tabular Disclosure of Contractual Obligations

-The Company leases premises under operating leases, which is within one year.
-As of March 31, 2020 and March 31, 2019, the Company had no obligation under long-term operating leases requiring minimum rentals and off balance sheet arrangement.
+We lease premises under operating leases, which is within one year.
+As of March 31, 2021, we had no obligation under long-term operating leases requiring minimum rentals or off-balance sheet arrangement.